 The New Year has started with quite an expansion of work I do.

-I am proud to announce that I am now running a Foot Health practice alongside my mobile Massage practice doing home visits in my regular locations.
+I am proud to announce that I am now opening a Foot Health practice alongside my mobile Massage practice doing home visits in my regular locations.
 Booking being taken now!

 Something I have enjoyed over the past decade is Tai Chi and as some of you know I have encouraged you to take it up as it may be of benefit to you too.
 These slow, meditative strengthening exercises may look mild but is quite powerful and therefore useful.